asarf/cli-stock-tracker/README.md

 ## Contributing

 Contributions are welcome!
+Here are some ways you can contribute:

+- Add support for more markets and indices
+- Improve AI prediction accuracy
+- Enhance the user interface
+- Add new features like portfolio tracking
+- Fix bugs and improve performance

-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or open an Issue to discuss potential improvements.